LitusProject/MediaWikiAuth/README.md

 /* The web page to redirect to if the user has an invalid status, false if not set. */
 $wgLitusInvalidStatusRedirect = false;

-/* The callback page for the login */
+/* The callback page for the login, returnto is de _default_ page to return to */
 $wgLitusLoginCallback = array(
     'title' => 'Special:UserLogin',
     'returnto' => 'Main+Page'
 );
 ```

-Replace the $wgLitusAPIServer, $wgLitusAPIKey and $wgLitusServer values with the real values for your Litus installation.

 ## License
 ```